Enquire Today

 These can also revoke your Enduring Power of Attorney.

-Do You Have an Overall Estate Plan?
+Do You Have an Estate Plan?

 An estate plan is important as it deals with assets that cannot be included in your Will, such as superannuation and assets in a family trust or company.
 Therefore, not only should you keep your Will up to date, it is important to review your entire estate plan to ensure that all of the assets that you control are dealt with as you wish, especially if your structure has changed at all since you last reviewed your estate plan.